Campus Degree Programs

 The Entertainment Business Bachelor of Science degree program provides the knowledge and understanding of the fundamentals of business needed to qualify for entry-level industry positions.
 The program provides a well-rounded study of business administration and management principles with a focus on how these can be applied to the entertainment industry.
 Students receive training in management, leadership, marketing, accounting, finance, intellectual property, and other aspects of business.
 The program emphasizes business ethics, corporate social responsibility, communication skills, and the role personal values play in the professional life of a business leader.
 Students also explore topics that are specific to the business of entertainment — artist management, distribution, and more — providing insight into the inner workings of the industry.
 Throughout the degree program, students work in a professional, project-based environment designed to recreate the challenges and opportunities typical in the world of entertainment business.

-Hybrid Online & Campus Courses
+Online & Campus Courses

 Students will take courses on campus and online.
-This hybrid format is designed to give students the benefits of both face-to-face and online learning formats.
+This format is designed to give students the benefits of both face-to-face and online learning formats.
 Having some in-person courses helps create an important social dynamic and sense of connection among students and faculty, while online courses offer greater scheduling flexibility by decreasing the amount of scheduled class time and commuting time for students.

 Program Requirements